SepehrRad/SepehrRad.github.io/index.md

 ---

-### Development of business intelligence strategies for small and medium-sized companies in the health care industry
+### Development of Business Intelligence Strategies for Small and Medium-sized Companies in the Health Care Industry

 Bachelor thesis in cooperation with Innovas GmbH